The Great Wall of Chalmette is a popular community honey hole that has gotten a good deal of attention as winter drags on.

 Well…wrong.

-In this video I am going to give you 3 reasons as to why you should *not* go to The Wall to catch speckled trout this winter — or ever.
+In this guide I am going to give you 3 reasons as to why you should *not* go to The Wall to catch speckled trout this winter — or ever.

 Reason #1 - The Great Wall of Chalmette is a Community Hole